Xomega-Net/Xomega.Docs/docs/tutorial/3-details/3-group-fields.md

 Notice how we were able to easily set the currency rate string to our new `RateString` property on the `CurrencyRate` entity, which allowed us to use a null propagation operator to handle `null` cases.
 :::

-After that you can go ahead and update the custom code for the `Payment` output parameter in the generated `SalesOrderService.ReadAsync` method to call our `GetPaymentInfo` method as follows.
+After that, you can go ahead and update the custom code for the `Payment` output parameter in the generated `SalesOrderService.ReadAsync` method to call our `GetPaymentInfo` method as follows.

 ```cs title="SalesOrderService.cs"
     public partial class SalesOrderService : BaseService, ISalesOrderService